What Is It?

 Submission to God ~ The Power Of Submission

 What does submission to God mean?
 It simply means that no one can live the Christian life without submitting to God.
 Jesus our greatest example had to submit to the Father in order to accomplish what He came to do for us on earth; He also had to submit to His earthly parents for 30 years – until it was the time of His ministry on earth.
 That is why, we are encouraged by God in Ephesians 5:21, “To Submit one to another as in the fear of the Lord.”
-Jesus first submit to God and then to His parents.
+Jesus first submit to God and then to His parents and then to John the baptist.
 Therefore, to have authority one must be under authority.
 It is this principle which governs relationships within the home.
 When the husband is under the authority of Christ, he has the authority of Christ.
 When the wife is under the authority of her husband, she has the authority of her husband in the home.
 But if the chain of authority is broken at any point, then authority breaks down in the home.
 Here is the major problem of many homes today.
 There is a breakdown of authority because one of the links in the chain is out of place.
-Either the husband is not subject to Christ, or the wife is not subject to the husband.
+Either the husband is not submitted to Christ, or the wife is not submitted to the husband.
 Often both are out of their place.
 The result: disorder, disharmony and rebellion.
 “A submitted wife is an empowered wife not an enabling wife.
 A wife who refuses to use her power is just as destructive as a wife who dominates with her power.
 They both are distortions of God’s design for marriage.
-The problem arises in many homes because the wife knows the husband weaknesses, you know he’s not “all that.”
-You’ve seen him make bad decisions, you know how miserably he is capable of failing.
-Why would you trust him?
-This intimate knowledge gives you the power to expose your husband’s weakness like no one else in the world.
+The problem arises in many homes because the wife knows the husband weaknesses and so she refuses to submit to him.
+Why?
+You’ve seen him make bad decisions, you know the areas in which he is capable of failing.
+This intimate knowledge gives the wife the power to look down on her husband; deem him unworthy for respect forgetting that God said to submit to him in all things.
+You also feels you have the power to expose your husband’s weakness like no one else in the world.
 He can pretend for everyone else, but not in front of you.

 The Importance of Submission